lukecav/awesome-wp-speed-up/README.md

 * [Machete](https://wordpress.org/plugins/machete/) - Machete is a lean and simple suite of tools that solve common WordPress anoyances: cookie bar, tracking codes, header cleanup.
 * [Disable User Gravatar](https://wordpress.org/plugins/disable-user-gravatar/) - Stops wordpress from automatically grabbing the users' gravatar with their registered email.
 * [Disable Author Pages](https://github.com/staude/disable-author-pages/) - Disable the author pages in WordPress and redirect to the homepage.
-* [Complete Analytics Optimization Suite (CAOS)](https://wordpress.org/plugins/host-analyticsjs-local/) - A plugin that allows you to completely optimize Google Analytics for your Wordpress Website: host analytics.js locally, keep it updated using wp_cron(), anonymize IP, disable tracking of admins, place tracking code in footer, and more.
+* [Complete Analytics Optimization Suite (CAOS)](https://wordpress.org/plugins/host-analyticsjs-local/) - A plugin that allows you to completely optimize Google Analytics for your WordPress Website: host analytics.js locally, keep it updated using wp_cron(), anonymize IP, disable tracking of admins, place tracking code in footer, and more.
 * [Cache External Scripts](https://wordpress.org/plugins/cache-external-scripts/) - This plugin allows you to cache the Google Analytics JavaScript file to be cached for more than 2 hours.
 * [WordPress WPO Tweaks](https://wordpress.org/plugins/wpo-tweaks/) - Several WPO Optimisations to Speed Up WordPress and get better results in Google PageSpeed, GTMetrix and Pingdom Tools.
 * [Webcraftic Disable Comments](https://wordpress.org/plugins/comments-plus/) - Allows administrators to globally disable comments on their site.
 Comments can be disabled for individual record types.
-* [Webcraftic Clearfy - disable unused features](https://wordpress.org/plugins/clearfy/) - Disables unused Wordpress features, improves performance and increases SEO rankings, using Clearfy, which makes WordPress very easy.
+* [Webcraftic Clearfy - disable unused features](https://wordpress.org/plugins/clearfy/) - Disables unused WordPress features, improves performance and increases SEO rankings, using Clearfy, which makes WordPress very easy.
 * [Remove Emoji Styles & Scripts](https://wordpress.org/plugins/remove-emoji-styles-scripts/) - If you do not want or need Emoji it is best to remove/dequeue Emoji styles and scripts for better performance.
 * [Native Performance](https://wordpress.org/plugins/native-performance/) - Native Performance is an all-in-one complement that integrates, in a complete and robust core, a set of tools for the solution of common errors, optimization, performance and much more.
 * [Disable WordPress Events and News Dashboard Widget](https://wordpress.org/plugins/disable-events-and-news-dashboard-widget/) -  Disable WordPress Events and News widget from the dashboard.